Practical Linux, Windows Server and cloud guides for IT pros.

 A small checklist pays for itself very quickly.
 Confirm package state, list held packages, check third-party repositories, and make sure you can get back in remotely before you start.

-The sane rollout pattern
+The Sane rollout pattern

 If you want the deeper release-specific security angle, pair this with the Ubuntu 26.04 security article and then follow up with Ubuntu Server First 30 Minutes: The Setup Checklist I’d Use Every Time for fresh builds.